alefore/weblog/ten-years-of-edge.md

 is to be able to run binary searches given a prefix.

-One could argue that these modules should receive a `std::set` or some other similar type;
+One could argue that these modules should receive a `std::set` or some other similar type.
-such a discussion would be entirely orthogonal to the point of this example.
+Such a discussion would be entirely orthogonal to the point of this example.
-We uses `LineSequence` because that's the structure used by Edge to represent file contents.
+We use `LineSequence` because that's the structure used by Edge to represent file contents.
 This allows us to reuse Edge's file-reading logic to read dictionaries from the file system.